cbirdferrer/collatrix/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge